indrekots/indrekots.github.io/_posts/articles/2016-08-25-java-8-streams-an-introduction-the-get-you-up-and-running.md

 //Alice's Adventures in Wonderland 1984 The Neverending Story
 {% endhighlight %}

+The third and final overloaded reduce method is probably the most difficult to understand.
+It accepts an initial value called identity, a BiFunction and a BinaryOperator.

+{% highlight java %}
+<U> U reduce(U identity,
+   BiFunction<U,? super T,U> accumulator,
+   BinaryOperator<U> combiner)
+{% endhighlight %}

+The accumulator function is used to transform the next element in the stream of type T into type U which is then *accumulated* with the result of previous accumulations.
+In essence, it is a combined map and reduce operation.
+Most of the times it can be represented more simply by explicit calling map and reduce.

+Although technically not needed in sequential streams, the combiner function combines two elements of type U into a single one.
+It is necessary to combine the intermediary results of a parallel stream (parallel streams are covered later in this post).
+The Streams API does not differ between parallel and sequential streams.
+Therefore in order to make reduce run correctly when executed parallely, it needs to know how to combine intermediate results.

+//explain more with an example, SO link

+{% highlight java %}
+//library is a list of Book objects
+String s = library.stream().reduce("", (s, b) -> s + ", " + b.getName(), (a, b) -> a + ", " + b);
+System.out.println(s);

+//prints out:
+// Alice's Adventures in Wonderland Through the Looking-Glass, and What Alice Found There The War of the Worlds 1984 Animal Farm The Neverending Story
+{% endhighlight %}

+As stated previously, to improve the readability of this reduce operation, we could explicitly call map and then reduce.

+{% highlight java %}
+String s = library.stream().map(Book::getName).reduce("", (a, b) -> a + " " + b);
+{% endhighlight %}

+But why does the Streams API provide a method that could be represented better by pipelining multiple stream operations together?
+The answer is efficiency.
+[From Oracle docs](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#reduce-U-java.util.function.BiFunction-java.util.function.BinaryOperator- "Documentation for reduce") you can find the following:

+>The accumulator function acts as a fused mapper and accumulator, which can sometimes be more efficient than separate mapping and reduction, such as when knowing the previously reduced value allows you to avoid some computation.

 functional -> filter, other stream usages truncating, limit() skipping, skip()